kubeshop/testkube/docs/docs/reference/cli/testkube_generate_tests-crds.md

 ### Synopsis

-Generate tests manifest based on directory (e.g. for ArgoCD sync based on tests files)
+Generate tests manifest on stdout, based on the source files present in a directory (e.g. for ArgoCD sync based on tests files)

+* CRDs are only generated the discovered files are matching one of the built-in test types registered patterns, such as postman files which should match the pattern `.postman-collection` and end with `.json`.
+* The generated `Test` yaml spec files is templated with the followings:
+   * `metadata.name` is based on the discovered file name
+   * `metadata.namespace` is the configured namespace in the current kubeconfig context
+   * `spec.type` is the matching adapter test type (e.g. `postman/collection`)
+   * `spec.content` is inlined source file content

+Check out https://github.com/kubeshop/testkube/blob/a42605cbdb84efd5e1156e2290c44b2f9b484190/pkg/test/detector/interface.go#L12-L14 for the full list of currently supported adapters

 ```
 testkube generate tests-crds <manifestDirectory> [flags]